irrotational/boltzmann_flipper/README.md

 Again, the lattice should equilibriate to a Boltzmann distribution provided a sufficient number of timesteps has passed.

+As an example, starting with a random distribution of 1s and 0s, the starting and final distributions should look something like:

 <p> <br> </p>
 <p>
     <img src="./example.png" width="550" height="425" />